AishatAdewoyin/AishatAdewoyin/README.md

 ### 📚 Interesting Facts About Me:

 - ✍️ I love writing poems and listening to meaningful lyrics.
-- 🙇 Due to my struggles with impostor syndrome and self-criticism as I journey through my programming learning processes, I enjoy exploring themes like **self-acceptance, self-analysis, self-reliance, resilience, and growth** in my writing
+- 🙇 Due to my struggles with impostor syndrome and self-criticism as I journey through my programming learning processes, I explore themes of **self-acceptance, self-analysis, resilience, and growth in my writing**.

-- 🎨 I have a keen eye for **design, and yes 🙌 I love color**, which makes front-end development exciting for me.
+- 🎨 I have a keen eye for **design, and yes 🙌 I love colors**, which makes front-end development exciting for me.
-- 🧘‍♀️ I enjoy meditating and practicing mindfulness to maintain mental clarity while learning.
+- 🧘‍♀️ I enjoy jornaling and practicing mindfulness to maintain mental clarity while learning.
-- 🌍 I’m passionate about building **digital products** that solves real-world problems, especially in **mental health**.
+- 🌍 With a strong background in full-stack development and a growing expertise in AI/ML, I'm committed to building impactful solutions that merge technology with real-world needs, particularly for small business, mental well-being and women's health.

 ---